Hindley Junior & Infant School

 The national curriculum for Design and Technology aims to ensure that all pupils:

-- Understand and apply the principles of nutrition and learn how to cook
+• Understand and apply the principles of nutrition and learn how to prepare and cook basic meals or snacks

 Finally, our Design Technology curriculum aims to embed our seven characteristics within all of our children: